On Bayesian Mechanics: A Physics of and by Beliefs: Concluding remarks and future directions: towards G -theory

 \section{Concluding remarks and future directions: towards \textit{G}-theory}

 We have presented the current state of the art in Bayesian mechanics.
-After some preliminary discussion we reviewed core results of the FEP literature, examining a three-part typology of the kinds of systems to which the FEP has been applied (over paths, over states with a NESS potential, and over states at a stationary NESS).
+After some preliminary discussion, we reviewed core results of the FEP literature, examining a three-part typology of the kinds of systems to which the FEP has been applied (over paths, over states with a NESS potential, and over states at a stationary NESS).
 We then reviewed the duality of the FEP and the CMEP.
-We saw that one can construct a gauge-theoretic formulation of the CMEP, which explains why approximate Bayesian inference works at all, and why everything looks as if it was becoming a model of its embedding environment on average and over time (and why this is the same as dissipating into it, given some phenotype-congruent constraints on the mechanics of that process).
+We saw that one can construct a gauge-theoretic formulation of the CMEP, which explains why approximate Bayesian inference works at all, and why everything looks as if it was becoming a model of its embedding environment on average and over time (and why this is like dissipating into it, given some phenotype-congruent constraints on the mechanics of that process).

-We now briefly discuss one core direction of research in Bayesian mechanics, focusing on the construction of a mathematical theory that will extend the duality between the FEP and the CMEP.
+We now briefly discuss one core direction of research in Bayesian mechanics, focusing on the construction of a mathematical theory that will extend the duality between the FEP and the CMEP, and beyond.
 We started with a path-based formulation of the FEP, and we noted that in order to say more meaningful things about the mechanics of such systems, we could formulate things in terms of probability density dynamics over states.
-We have seen that the states-wise formulation of FEP is dual to the CMEP, which is formulated in terms of states. $G$-theory formulates the maximum-calibre-theoretic dual to the paths-based formulation of the FEP.\footnote{The reader should note that the $G$ does not mean anything specific (besides being something of an homage to $M$-theory).
-If pressed, the authors would say that $G$ stands for Gauge, or maybe Generalised, and point out that expected free-energy is often denoted \textbf{G}.} Our discussion comes full circle.
-We started from a discussion of paths of stationary action, then moved from there to density dynamics formulations (i.e., probability densities over states) to see what could be said with some addition assumptions in play.
-We can now \textit{return to paths}, but from the perspective of the \textit{maximisation of entropy}.
+We have seen that the states-wise formulation of FEP is dual to the CMEP, which is formulated in terms of states.
+This body of work\textemdash in tandem with other work in the field, e.g., \cite{fields2021free, fields2022neurons}\textemdash increasingly suggests that existing approaches to the physics of intelligence and adaptivity fit together in a nontrivial way, as if they were parts of an as yet undiscovered whole.
+Although currently in its early stages, and still inchoate, one can begin to see the shape of a general mechanics for complex self-organising systems emerge from this convergence.